Iodine in biology: Elemental iodine

+Elemental iodine (I2) is poisonous if taken orally in large amounts; 2–3 grams is a lethal dose for an adult human.

 Iodine vapor is very irritating to the eye, to mucous membranes, and in the respiratory tract.
 Concentration of iodine in the air should not exceed 1 mg/m3 (eight-hour time-weighted average).

 When mixed with ammonia and water, elemental iodine forms nitrogen triiodide, which is extremely shock-sensitive and can explode unexpectedly.

 Iodide ion

+Compared to the elemental form, potassium iodide has a median lethal dose (LD50) that is relatively high in several animals: in rabbits, it is 10 g/kg; in rats, 14 g/kg, and in mice, 22 g/kg.
+The tolerable upper intake level for iodine as established by the Food and Nutrition Board is 1,100 μg/day for adults.
+The safe upper limit of consumption set by the Ministry of Health, Labor and Welfare in Japan is 3,000 μg/day.